 Germany: Interstate corridors, Heimaten eV, Haus der offenen Tur / Smarts Up, Centre for Cultural and General Studies (ZAK)

-Greece: Hellenic Foundation for Culture, NGO IASIS, Renewal Wind, ANTI GONE
+Greece: Hellenic Foundation for Culture, NGO IASIS, Wind of Renewal, ANTI GONE

 Lebanon: National Lebanese Commission for UNESCO (LNCHU), UTOPIA, AMEL, SAWA Association for Development